Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

 The coefficients $ \mathcal{A} $ form a $ 2 \times 2 $ matrix, and for multiple such parameters $ \{ t_k \}_{k=1}^{m} $ we define the differential form

 so the variation of the period integrals with respect to these parameters is captured in the equations

-More properly, $ \mathcal{A} $ should be viewed as a differential $ 1 $-form on the moduli space of the elliptic curve.
-The matrix $ \mathcal{A} $ is referred to as a Gauss-Manin connection, and in \cite[Proposition 6]{Movasati2012b} this Gauss-Manin connection was computed explicitly.
+More properly, $ \mathcal{A} $ should be viewed as a differential $ 1 $-form on the parameter space of the elliptic curve.
+The matrix $ \mathcal{A} $ is referred to as a Gauss--Manin connection, and in \cite[Proposition 6]{Movasati2012b} this Gauss--Manin connection was computed explicitly for the $m=3$ case.

+We now study what happens to this basis of differential $ 1 $-forms as we vary $ \tau $, the modular parameter of the underlying torus.
+This leads us to define the Ramanujan vector field